chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 * Relative floating-point values represent percentages and are converted into floating-point numbers by dividing by 1000 (i.e. 0 becomes 0.0, 100 becomes 0.1).
-  It is typicallyed by the server assumed that any data less than 0.1 is a percentage.
+  Typically, a server assumes that any data less than 0.1 is a percentage.

 SMoldItem